RAshkettle/idiotcoder-blog/articles/towerdefense.md

 # Tower Defense - Creating a Tower Defense game with Ebitengine

 This tutorial will go through all the steps for you to start building your own tower defense game.
 In the end we will have a basic but fully functional game that you can then expand into your own.
+Note: This tutorial got very long, so I decided not to add sounds.
+I'll be creating a small tutorial to show how to load sounds and music to your games.

 This will be a very long tutorial, so we are going to begin with a fully loaded map.
 For learning how to load a Tiled Map (using this exact map), follow [this tutorial](https://www.idiotcoder.com/tiled) on loading a map from Tiled and displaying it on the screen.
 Clone the [repo](https://github.com/RAshkettle/Tile-tutorial) and build it.
 We should all see this image below to start.